scramjetorg/platform-docs/README.md

     si sequence start cf775cc1-105b-473d-b929-6885a0c2182c

-the output would look similar to this one:
+The output will look similar to this one:

 ```bash
 Request ok: http://127.0.0.1:8000/api/v1/sequence/cf775cc1-105b-473d-b929-6885a0c2182c/start status: 200 OK